+'''

-// Cancels an order order.cancel();
+// Cancels an order

+order.cancel();

+'''

+'''

 // Returns aggregated statistics

 // since the beginning of time

 orders.getStats()

+'''

-if operation is non-modifying Even the but computationally expensive, you should explicitly indicate that, especially if clients got charged for computational resource usage.
-Even more so, default values must not be leading to maximum set in а manner resource consumption.
+Even if the operation is non-modifying but computationally expensive, you should explicitly indicate that, especially if clients got charged for computational resource usage.
+Even more so, default values must not be set in a manner leading to maximum resource consumption.